 In more typical years, our standard student course load consists of 5 or 6 courses running simultaneously.
 For AY20-21, we will split our trimesters in half such that students will take three of their courses for the first “module” of the trimester and the other three in the second “module.”
 Doing so will allow us to offer smaller sections and limit students’ exposure to a smaller group of peers and teachers at any given time.

 Our day students play an important role in our school community, and we are examining all ways in which they can fully participate in the life of our campus this fall.
-We are reviewing a number of spaces on campus large enough to designate as places for day students and their friends to gather in a safe way throughout the day, as well as accommodate drop off and pick up.
+The academic center courtyard, four outdoor tents, and other spaces throughout the buildings will be set up for students to safely gather and to enjoy a mask break, all at a physical distance.

 Our Fall 2020 Reopening Task Force is comprised of faculty and school leadership and includes representation of the academic, athletic, and student-life areas of school, as well as the Director of our Health Center.
 We will continue to monitor and follow all CDC guidelines as well as adhere to Governor Baker’s plan for Reopening the State of Massachusetts.
 Julie Przybyszewski, Director of Health Services, also remains in contact with our local and state Boards of Health.